khosravani/Code-Switching/README.md

 # German-English Code-Switching speech dataset
 We develop a corpus for English code-switching in German, a 34h transcribed speech corpus of read Wikipedia articles which can be used as a benchmark for research on code-switching.
 The articles are read by a large and diverse group of people.
 The code-switching speech segments are extracted from the German **Spoken Wikipedia Corpus** (SWC), perhaps the largest corpus of freely-available aligned speech for German.
 It contains 1014 spoken articles read by more than 350 identified speakers comprising 386h of speech.
+This corpus is available in http://nats.gitlab.io/swc.

 In SWC, since most of the articles are long, the recordings submitted by the volunteers are also long (∼54min) on average.
 These audio files are manually annotated at word-level and also segment level in XML format.
 We use a language identification tool to detect code-switching in the transcription of the audio files with consecutive indices.
 To extract intra-sentential code-switching segments, we ensure that the detected code-switching is preceded and followed by German words or sentences.
 The final set consists of 34h of speech data and 12,437 code-switching segments.

 ## Citation